Month 12, Day 17, Thursday 9:00 a.m.

 Luckily, it turned out the entranceway wasn’t warded to require a student token like the Menagerie.
 She walked right in with no trouble.

 The tower seemed even bigger on the inside, like a slightly smaller version of the Citadel.
 A hallway circled around between the single central room on each floor and the squat, wedge-shaped rooms on the outside.
 The walls of the inner room on each level were made of reinforced glass, so the researchers within were visible to those outside.
-Everything was brightly lit.
-It gave off a feeling of clarity and cleanliness.
-The researchers within would always be aware they were visible.
-It would help to keep their minds sharp and their experiments to the proper procedure.
+Everything was brightly lit, giving off a feeling of clarity and cleanliness, and the researchers within would always be aware they were visible, which would help to keep their minds sharp and their experiments to the proper procedure.

 It also let her see that she was on the wrong floor.
 As if designed to make navigating the tower more difficult, the entrance to the stairwell was all the way across the building from the main door, at the other end of the curving hallway.
 And when she got to it, the door was locked.
 ‘This is where they require the student token,’ she realized.
 ‘But it probably wouldn’t even matter if I went back and got mine.
 I’m not authorized to be here in the first place.’